Emergency Medical Services

 GOAL AND EXPECTATION OF OUR PROGRAM

-To prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.
+To prepare Paramedics who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.

 EMAIL UPDATES

 Do you want to receive email updates regarding upcoming classes and events in the BCCC EMS Training Program?
-Subscribe now at this link.

 COST OF CLASSES